integrate-ml/integrate/README.md

 Integrate.addModdableRegistry(reg: Integrate.Registry, name: string): void
 ```

-`reg` is the `Integrate.Registry` (or similar implementing the same methods) to allow modification of.
+`reg` is the `Integrate.Registry` (or similar object implementing the same methods) to allow modification of.
 `name` is the string that this registry will be referred to by.

 ### Integrate.setPrefix()